Pallandos/bitcoin-on-local/doc/config.md

 - **Default value :**  `0`

 > [!IMPORTANT]
-> Remember that each node will be compute by your machine.
-Even if the image is pretty small you should take in account the power of your machine.
+> Remember that each node will be computed by your machine.
+Even if the image is pretty small you should take into account the power of your machine.

 ---